kompanek/angr-dev/README.md

 # angr-dev

 This is a repository to make installing a development version of angr easier.
+(AJK Forked this).

 ## Install